 A number of brokers, financial institutions, and other nominees with account holders who are our stockholders will be householding our proxy materials.
 Under this practice, a single copy of the Notice of Internet Availability of Proxy Materials or other annual meeting materials will be delivered to multiple stockholders sharing an address, unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from us (if you are a stockholder of record) or from your broker, financial institution, or other nominee (if you are a beneficial owner) that we or they will be householding communications to your address, householding will continue until you are notified otherwise or until we receive contrary instructions from you or the other stockholder(s) you share an address with.
 If, at any time, you no longer wish to participate in householding and would prefer to receive a separate Notice of Internet Availability of Proxy Materials or other annual meeting materials or if you currently receive multiple copies and would like to request householding of your communications, please notify us or your broker, financial institution, or other nominee.
 You can submit your written request to us at MicroStrategy Incorporated, located at 1850 Towers Crescent Plaza, Tysons Corner, Virginia 22182, Attention: Investor Relations, or by calling 703-848-8600.
-We will promptly deliver, upon oral or written request, a separate copy of the Notice of Internet Availability of Proxy Materials or other annual meeting materials to a stockholder at a shared address to which a single copy of the Notice of Internet Availability of Proxy Materials or other annual meeting materials and the stoce of the Notice of Internet Availability of Proxy Materials or other annual meeting materials at the stoce of the Notice of Internet Availability of Proxy Materials or other annual meeting materials.
+We will promptly deliver, upon oral or written request, a separate copy of the Notice of Internet Availability of Proxy Materials or other annual meeting materials to a stockholder at a shared address to which a single copy of the documents was delivered.